 Gooseberries on ice

-In winter, the beloved North Shore waterfalls turn into a big, frozen playground.
+In winter, the beloved waterfalls on Minnesota's North Shore turn into a big, frozen playground.

 There's one spot along the North Shore at which everyone has to stop.